MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/use-hat-automation-activities.md

 ---
-title: "Use HAT automation activities in Unified Service Desk for Dynamics 365 Customer Engagement apps| MicrosoftDocs"
+title: "Use HAT automation activities in Unified Service Desk | MicrosoftDocs"
 description: "Learn how to use HAT automation activities to automate your hosted applications in Unified Service Desk." ms.custom:
   - dyn365-USD